icyflame21/markdown-editor/README.md

 ## Features
 - Markdown editor with real-time preview
+- Raw and formatted view modes
-- Robust Markdown to HTML conversion
+- Robust Markdown to HTML conversion via backend
-- Error handling
+- Error handling with `react-error-boundary`
 - Backend processing with Node.js
 - Modern minimalist UI using Bootstrap
+- State management with Redux Toolkit and RTK Query
+- Smooth progressive loading UI with `react-loading-skeleton`
+- Safe HTML rendering with `dompurify` and `react-html-parser`

 ## Setup